 Does the University favor graduate student unionization?

-The University is not in favor of graduate student unionization because we do not believe that having a graduate student union would serve the interests of graduate students or the University.
+Providing outstanding education and training for our graduate and professional students is at the core of Pitt’s mission.
+The University is not in favor of graduate student unionization because we do not believe that having a graduate student union would help us provide the best educational opportunities for our students.

 Why does the University hold this view?

 The University has many concerns about the possible formation of a graduate student union.
 Most importantly, we believe that graduate students are just that, students, and should be treated as students, not as employees, for the benefit of both the students and the University.